 - Using a rolling pin, roll out to a paratha as thick or thin as you like.
 Don’t worry if the layers are not perfect or sticking, you can always use your hands to stick them together.

-- Roll out the dough and give the dough a light covering with 1 teaspoon oil (more the better) and spread it all over the surface.
+- Roll out the dough, gently pull the sides of the disks to form a large circle. and give the dough a light covering with 1 teaspoon oil (more the better) and spread it all over the surface.

 - Using a knife, cut into equal thin strips.

-- Assemble the strips on top of the other to form one stack of strips and roll into a spiral and press the last edge onto the center of the roll.
+- Assemble the strips on top of the other to form one stack of strips, dust some more flour if required and roll into a spiral and press the last edge onto the center of the roll.
 Rest the spiral rolls for 20 minutes.

 - Dust each roll with flour and using a rolling pin, roll out to a paratha as above.